 In 1796, the acting governor of the Northwest Territory, Winthrop Sargent, following provisions of the Northwest Ordinance to make property divisions of the territory to facilitate governance, to include laying out counties and townships, deemed it expedient to create a new county to include the settlement of Detroit.
-Named the County of Wayne, it included large portions of what is now northwest Ohio, northwest Indiana, and all of Lower Michigan.
+Named the County of Wayne, it included large portions of what is now northwest Ohio, northeast Indiana, and all of Lower Michigan.

 When the state of Ohio came into existence in 1803, the entire remaining portion of the Northwest Territory became part of Indiana Territory.
 Two years later, however, Michigan Territory, including all of the Lower Peninsula and a strip at the east end of the Upper Peninsula was separated and created in 1805.
 After Indiana and Illinois became states in 1816 and 1818 respectively, Michigan Territory included the remainder of the Old Northwest as shown in the map above.